cdp-wasm-suite/.github/profile/README.md

 A collection of projects based around a WASM port of the [Composer's Desktop Project](https://www.composersdesktop.com/)

+This ambitious project has largely been automated using agentic AI.
+YMMV!
+Please submit issues if you find any.

 [cdp-wasm on NPM](https://www.npmjs.com/package/cdp-wasm)

 usage via node: